 To learn more about the relationships between musical notes and frequencies, check out my article Fundamental Frequencies Of Musical Notes In A=432 & A=440 Hz.

 As mentioned, some ring modulation pedals offer a “low-frequency setting” in which their amplitude-modulating circuit becomes a tremolo rather than a ring mod.

 It should come as no surprise that ring modulation isn't an effect we typically leave on like, say, a compressor.
 So then, when we don't need the ring mod effect, we can set the pedal to “tremolo mode” and get a two-in-one effect.

 If the ring mod pedal offers any sort of mix control, we can dial in some of the direct signal.

-By dialing in some dry signal, we can effectively hear the actual notes we’re playing.
-This can also make the effect less pronounced in the overall mix, making it more of an accent than a main attraction in your playing.
+By dialling in some dry signal, we can effectively hear the actual notes we're playing.
+This can also make the effect less pronounced in the overall mix, making it more of an accent than the main attraction in your playing.

 If the ring modulation pedal has an expression input, use it!

 Being able to control the carrier frequency or LFO of the ring mod pedal can really be a great benefit in getting the most out of the strange effect.